oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Export/Import

-*   Export VM, will export only VM disks which are not shared.
+*   When exporting a VM, only the disks which are not shared will be exported.

 Move disk